Zain Khawaja – Founder and CEO

 Zain has previously developed applications of optical flow techniques for detection of moving obstacles including vehicles, pedestrians and cyclists, using a monocular camera, as well as applied visual motion magnification techniques for detecting imperceptible motion of parked vehicles when in ignition state.
 Prior to completing his engineering degree at Oxford, Zain contributed to the development of the ‘STING’ project at Imperial College’s ‘MIMs’ lab and he also interned at Haque Design and Research (now Umbrellium) among other international placements.
 He was the recipient of the ‘Andy Wilcox Award for Engineering and Design’ scholarship while at Merchant Taylors’.
 After setting up Propelmee, Zain has led the technology development of the company’s entire autonomy stack with a view to developing an autonomous capability that can scale up to true L5 autonomy in complex urban environments.
 In this context, he has developed new technology approaches and he is a lead author on three US patent applications relating to segmentation techniques in pointcloud and image data.

-Sabdezar Ilahi, CFA – Co-Founder – Head of IP and Strategy
+Sabdezar Ilahi, CFA – Co-Founder – CSO and IP Lead

 Sabdezar is a CFA Charterholder, qualified from CFA Institute Virginia, USA.
 Sabdezar’s sector focus has been on transport and telecommunications and her core expertise is IP, budgeting, planning and articulating business strategy.
 Sabdezar has worked with Jardine Flemings, as an equities analyst, Merril Lynch as an investment strategist and Bank of America, for deposit mobilisation from HNW clients.
 Sabdezar has handled investor relations for a large, listed UK enterprise, and has developed AIM listing documentation and investor packs as an investment consultant.
 Sabdezar has taught investment management, securities analysis, derivatives and portfolio management for the CFA Program qualification, taught through prominent business schools in the UK, including ‘London School of Business and Finance’ and ‘Quartic Training’.